alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 ### Shy Singularities

-More than a century after its inception, general relativity is still incredibly successful.
+General relativity has been really successful.
-In recent years it has been validated against rival theories a couple of crucial times: first it was direct black hole imaging using radiotelescopes, and then the detection of gravitational waves which had been predicted by Einstein himself
+Even today, more than a century after its inception, general relativity continues to be validated against rival theories: first it was direct black hole imaging using radiotelescopes, and then the detection of gravitational waves which had been predicted by Einstein himself